johnbillion/wp_mail/readme.md

     Disable:   Return false from auto_plugin_update_send_email filter
                Return false from auto_theme_update_send_email filter

+### Automatic core update

-### Completion or failure of a background automatic core update
+Sent upon completion or failure of a background automatic update to WordPress core.

     To:        Site admin on a single site installation, Network admin on Multisite
     From:      WordPress <wordpress@host>